Hvass-Labs/swarmops/README.md

 SwarmOps supports parallel execution in 3 ways depending on your needs:

-1. MultiRun can execute several optimization runs in parallel.
+1. The MultiRun-class can execute several optimization runs in parallel.
 This is usually the best way because the overhead of the parallel execution is very low so there is a near-linear speed-up depending on the number of CPU cores.
     However, if you only want to perform a single optimization run then you cannot use this way of making the execution parallel.

 2. The optimizers PSO, MOL and DE can execute in parallel.
-This is done by running the fitness evaluations in parallel for the optimizer's population of candidate solutions.
+This is done by running the fitness evaluations in parallel for each iteration of the optimizer.
     However, the overhead is significant, especially on Windows, so this way of doing parallel execution should only be used if (A) you only want to perform a single optimization run, and (B) your fitness function is slow to compute.